Skip to content

 The reason Washington Rock sells topsoil and sand by cubic yard rather than by ton is that their weight varies with the seasons.
 Topsoil and sand are heavier during the rainy season when they’re wet but lighter during the dry season.
 We do calculations throughout the year to figure out how much water the material has absorbed.
 Then our team members calculate how much of a ton of material is water weight and subtract that from the total.
 Buying topsoil and sand by volume means that you pay for the material rather than the water that’s in it.
 That’s especially important in the wet Pacific Northwest.

-This post was originally published on May 18, 2018, and was updated on July 9, 2020.
+This post was originally published on May 18, 2018, and was updated on July 9, 2020; September 27, 2021; and May 10, 2022.
 For more information about Washington Rock’s rock products, visit our Products page.

 Post navigation